IImpaq/nvim-config/README.md

 ### Installation

-* Clone this repository to ~/.config/local/nvim/
+* Clone this repository to ~/.config/nvim/ (for macOS, if you use any other OS this may be different)
 * Check / Verify / Adapt any of the config files contained in the repository
 * Open Neovim and wait for all packages to install
 * Increase your productivity and have fun :)